Scottish Government’s Climate Challenge Fund awarded us £22,876 for Tayport Carbon Conversations to be delivered between 2018 and 2020.

-PLANT’s principle funder is the Climate Challenge Fund (CCF), administered by Keep Scotland Beautiful for the Scottish Government.
+Climate Challenge Fund (CCF), administered by Keep Scotland Beautiful for the Scottish Government.
 The Fund supports community groups taking local action on climate change, for example by growing food locally as we are doing at Tayport Community Garden.
-PLANT has been very fortunate to receive CCF grants of £78,000 in 2015 and of £42,000 in 2016.
+PLANT has been very fortunate to receive CCF grants of £78,000 in 2015, £42,000 in 2016 and £12,547 in 2017.

-Our Grow And Learn Award programme is funded by grants from LloydsTSB Foundation for Scotland Henry Duncan Award and from the Baily Thomas Charitable Fund.
+Our Grow And Learn Award programme was funded in 2016 by grants from LloydsTSB Foundation for Scotland Henry Duncan Award and from the Baily Thomas Charitable Fund.

 Action Earth Grants also contributed to our projects.